invertase/react-native-firebase/tests/README.md

 To run android tests you will need to create a new emulator and name it `TestingAVD` (You can't rename existing one).
 This emulator will need to be up and running before you start your android tests from Step 5.

-With iOS Detox will start simulator for you by default or run tests in open one.
+With iOS Detox will start a simulator for you by default or run tests in an open one.

 ---